 0. No measures;

-3. Require closing (or work from home) for all-but-essential services (e.g., grocery stores, pharmacies, and doctors)
+3. Require closing (or work from home) for all-but-essential workplaces (e.g., grocery stores, doctors)

 Restrictions on gatherings